The knives are out on Netflix’s newest reality TV hit, Culinary Class Wars.

 Initially envisioning a life as a writer, he graduated magna cum laude from New York University with a degree in literature.
 However, the vibrant energy of restaurants called to him.

-Today, he proudly leads the kitchen at 610 Magnolia in Louisville, Kentucky, where his culinary talents have earned him recognition as a four-time James Beard Foundation Best Chef nominee.
+Today, he proudly leads the kitchen at 610 Magnolia in Louisville, Kentucky, where his culinary talents have earned him recognition as a four-time nominee for the James Beard Foundation’s Best Chef award.

-Beyond the kitchen, he co-founded LEE (Let’s Empower Employment) and set up 19 relief kitchens across the US to support farms hit hard by the COVID-19 pandemic.
+Beyond the kitchen, he co-founded LEE (Let’s Empower Employment) and established 19 relief kitchens across the US to support farms severely impacted by the COVID-19 pandemic.

 View this post on Instagram